rigaya/NVEnc/NVEncC_Options.en.md

 ### --vpp-colorspace [&lt;param1&gt;=&lt;value1&gt;][,&lt;param2&gt;=&lt;value2&gt;],...
 Converts colorspace of the video.
 Available on x64 version.
-Values for parameters will be copied from input file for "input".
+Values for parameters will be copied from input file for "input" when using avhw/avsw reader.

 - **parameters**
   - matrix=&lt;from&gt;:&lt;to&gt;